 The American economy was mainly agricultural through the early 20th century.
 Starting in the sixteenth century, the primary source of farm labor for cotton, sugar cane, and tobacco was African men, women, and children kidnapped and shipped to the U.S. through the transatlantic slave trade.
 Cotton grown and picked by slaves became the nation's most valuable export.
-By 1831, almost half the world's raw cotton came from the U.S.11 The Mississippi Valley had more millionaires per capita than any other part of the nation.
+By 1831, almost half the world's raw cotton came from the U.S. The Mississippi Valley had more millionaires per capita than any other part of the nation.
 White landowning farmers who could not afford hired help or slaves tended to have many children who could work the land and care for the animals.
-In 1870, over 50% of employed persons worked in agriculture and, between 1870 and 1900, two-thirds of all child labor was done on farms.12
+In 1870, over 50% of employed persons worked in agriculture and, between 1870 and 1900, two-thirds of all child labor was done on farms.

-Even after the abolition of slavery in 1865, African American labor continued to be exploited.
+Even after the abolition of slavery in 1865,i African American labor continued to be exploited.
 Restricted from owning land and excluded from alternative sources of employment, many African Americans signed sharecropping agreements in which the landowner charged for supplies, housing, and interest and would take a portion of the crop yield, leaving the worker in a cycle of inescapable debt.
 Another form of forced labor was called convict leasing.
 African Americans were arrested for small crimes and rented out to plantation owners during harvest season.
 Convict leasing continued in Florida and Alabama until it was officially outlawed in 1923.
 A new form of exploitation took its place.
-Convicts who were charged high fines for crimes could pay them off by working in work camps or citrus groves.13
+Convicts who were charged high fines for crimes could pay them off by working in work camps or citrus groves.

 On the U.S. West Coast, large commercial producers began relying on low-wage immigrant labor, who tended to work for lower wages than native workers.
 Starting after the Mexican-American War in 1848, many Mexican migrants found employment as seasonal and migrant farmworkers in California.
 Chinese immigrants were responsible for transforming the swampland of the Sacramento-San Joaquin Delta into fertile farmland by constructing levees to control flooding.
 By 1882, they made up 50% of California's agricultural workers.
+The ethnic composition of new arrivals fluctuated in response to immigration policies such as the Chinese Exclusion Act of 1882 and the Immigration Act of 1917, both of which imposed immigration quotas based on nationality and barred the arrival of immigrants from most Asian countries.ii

-14 The ethnic composition of new arrivals fluctuated in response to i The 2018 Global Slavery Index estimated 403,000 individuals were living in the conditions of modern slavery in the United States in 2016, defined as those experiencing forced labor, sexual servitude, or forced marriage.
+&lt;sup>i The 2018 Global Slavery Index estimated 403,000 individuals were living in the conditions of modern slavery in the United States in 2016, defined as those experiencing forced labor, sexual servitude, or forced marriage.
 The Thirteenth Amendment of the US Constitution banned slavery, except, "as a punishment for a crime whereof the party shall have been duly convicted."